Aliases for ATP6V0B Gene

 GeneCards Summary for ATP6V0B Gene

 ATP6V0B (ATPase H+ Transporting V0 Subunit B) is a Protein Coding gene.
 Diseases associated with ATP6V0B include Lymphocytic Choriomeningitis.
-Among its related pathways are Ion channel transport and Immune System.
+Among its related pathways are Insulin receptor recycling and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include transporter activity and hydrogen ion transmembrane transporter activity.

 UniProtKB/Swiss-Prot for ATP6V0B Gene